Skip to main content

 }

-Missing Segment Data#
+Detecting Missing Data per Segment

 In the example below a dataset has been segmented by country.
 We wish to alert if any countries stopped receiving data after 18 hours has passed.